denten/denten.github.io/_includes/CV/08-service.md

 #### University

+- Executive Committee, Institute for Comparative Literature and Society, 2016--
+- Faculty working group on computational humanities and social science, 2016--
 - Collaboratory Proposal Selection Committee, 2016.
 - Data Science Taskforce, 2015--
-- Ad-Hoc Exploratory Committee for the Center for Culture and Computation, 2014--
+- Ad-hoc Exploratory Committee for the Center for Culture and Computation, 2014--15.
 - Founding Member.
 Digital Storytelling Lab, 2013--
 - Advisory Board.
 Butler Studio (maker space), 2013--
-- Member of Literary Theory and Theory and History of Media university seminars.
+- Member of "Literary Theory" and "Theory and History of Media" university seminars.

 #### Doctoral Students